 Day 4-10: Your attorney drafts your Answer or Preliminary Objections and files it with the court before the 20-day deadline.

-You've been served with a lawsuit.
+You have been served with a lawsuit.
 Take these steps today:

 3. Gather all documents related to the dispute: contracts, emails, correspondence, insurance policies, evidence.